craig-james-author/tactile/README.txt

 sensors (implemented by Adafruit Gemma-M0 wearable microcontrollers) and playing up to four simulaneous .WAV tracks.

+A key feature of this library is that you don't have to write an Arduino sketch at all.
+The following trivial sketch is a complete, working version of a touch-sensitive .WAV player.

+    #include <Arduino.h>
+    #include "Tactile.h"

+    Tactile *t;

+    void setup() {
+      t = Tactile::setup();
+    }

+    void loop() {
+      t->loop();
+    }

-A number of customizable features provide a wide variety of behaviors.
+A number of customizable features provide a wide variety of behaviors, and can be added to the setup() function.
 See Tactile.h for details.
+Here is a
+summary:

 LOG LEVEL: How much is printed on the Arduino Serial Monitor window?
   0: nothing